49 Big Buffalo Falls

 Roberts Gap church

-Upper Buffalo Mountain Bike Trails: Statistics Chart 49 Our parking area today (U3), couldn't be easier to find.
+Big Buffalo Falls: Statistics Chart 49 Our parking area today (U3), couldn't be easier to find.
 Right at the intersection of Highway 16 and Cave Mountain Road, although not an 'official' parking area, there is plenty of room along the side of the road for a couple vehicles.
+Red Star Trail heads south off the berm of the road and downhill.

 Comments